Los Angeles Sex Offender Registration Laws

 And most significantly, a Governor’s Pardon allows sex offenders still required to register after obtaining a COR to be relieved of their requirement to register (Gov. Code § 290.5(b)(1)).

-Schedule a Free Consultation to Discuss Los Angeles Sex Offender Registration Laws With Our Lawyers
+Schedule a Free Consultation with a Los Angeles Sex Crime Attorney

 If you are a sex offender, SB 384 may allow you to legally and permanently remove your name from the sex offender registry.
 Our law firm has unmatched experience, knowledge, and success in handling sex crimes in Los Angeles.
 We have been closely following developments in SB 384 and are here to help you understand your options to get your name off the sex offender registry.
 Call our Los Angeles sex crime lawyers for a free consultation.